nick-kanakis/effective-java-in-a-nutshell/README.md

 private static final long serialVersionUID = randomLongValue;
 ```

+serialVersionUID is used during deserialization to verify that the sender ( the person who serializes) and receiver ( the person who deserializes)
+of a serialized object have loaded classes for that object that are compatible with respect to serialization.
+In case a receiver has loaded a class for the object that has a different serialVersionUID than that used to serialize,
+then deserialization will end with InvalidClassException.

+If a serializable class does not explicitly declare a serialVersionUID, then the serialization runtime will calculate a default serialVersionUID
+value for that class based on various aspects of the class (name, methods, fields etc.).
+However, it is strongly recommended that all serializable classes explicitly declare serialVersionUID values,
+since the default serialVersionUID computation is highly sensitive to class details that may vary depending on compiler implementations,
+and can thus result in unexpected InvalidClassExceptions during deserialization.

-It doesn’t matter what value you choose for
-randomLongValue.
-You can generate the value by running the serialver
+It doesn’t matter what value you choose for randomLongValue.
+You can generate the value by running the *serialver*
 utility on the class, but it’s also fine to pick a number out of thin air.
-It is not
-required that serial version UIDs be unique.
+It is not required that serial version UIDs be unique.

 ### Item 88: Write readObject methods defensively